THE VFA PIONEER HISTORIES PROJECT

 JW: Is the piece on your wall behind you, yours?

+Most of my work is not specifically or explicitly feminist.
+There are a few pieces that are, and I’ll get to that in a minute.
+But my inspiration is a feminist one, and that means that I like to use the stuff of everyday life,the materials, the things that women encounter in their everyday lives.
+I like to recycle.
+I like to re-use.
+I’m an abstract artist.
 I don’t do many figurative things, but I hope that my work gets people to see their everyday lives and their surroundings in a fresh way.
-That by seeing what’s beautiful in a piece of cardboard, or a piece of wrapping paper, or whatever, and how it can be turned into an interesting composition.
-That after they see my work, they’ll look around their own houses in their own surroundings and see things in a different way.
+That by seeing what’s beautiful in a piece of cardboard, or a piece of wrapping paper, or whatever, and how it can be turned into an interesting composition, they’ll look around their own houses and their own surroundings and see things in a different way.

 And quite recently, I’ve started doing workshops in temples and synagogues.
 Shabbat workshops.
 Because the Sabbath, Shabbat, is about taking time out from the week and seeing the week in a different way.
 And so, I’m trying to get people to look around their houses, collect anything visual that strikes their fancy, bring it to the workshop, and turn it into a collage or assemblage.
-And through that process begin to do what I do to see the everyday world in a different way.
+And through that process they can begin to do what I do, to see the everyday world in a different way.
 That’s one of the things that I look at.

 JW: Wow.
 So, your feminism started early and has touched every part of your life, it sounds like.

-JW: Well, I do want to go back to one thing in the beginning, because your book on Jewish Women in America, of course, being Jewish myself, I’m particularly interested.
+JW: Well, I do want to go back to one thing in the beginning, because your book on Jewish women in America, of course, being Jewish myself, I’m particularly interested.
 But I wonder if you saw any theme that encouraged women to get into the women’s movement.
-I mean, many, many of the women I interview for this project are Jewish so there’s some theme there, and I wondered if you hit upon it.
+I mean, many, many of the women I interview for this project are Jewish, so there’s some theme there, and I wondered if you hit upon it.

 But Jewish women didn’t do that.
 They didn’t do it back in Eastern Europe, and they didn’t do it when they came to the United States.
 Because they were used to being in the labor force, that made them seem different.
 It made them seem unusual.
-So, they had to struggle to maintain the dual roles of breadwinner and homemaker, and yet they did it.
+They had to struggle to maintain the dual roles of breadwinner and homemaker, and yet they did it.
 So that was one thing.

 But also, the fact that they were in the labor force maybe made them less ladylike, and more outspoken than other women.
 But that again put them at odds and maybe made them the target of criticism or whatever.
-I mean, what is the Jewish mother’s stereotype?
+I mean, what is the Jewish mother stereotype?
 It’s about a woman who’s too outspoken.
 She’s a loudmouth.

 But Jewish women were used to interacting with the public.
-So, we were perhaps a little more prepared to do that on the one hand, but at the same time, we maybe ran into more criticism because of our outspokenness.
-Maybe that’s what drew us to the women’s movement and made us leaders in the women’s movement.
+So, we were perhaps a little more prepared to do that on the one hand, but at the same time, we ran into more criticism because of our outspokenness.
+Maybe that’s what drew us to the women’s movement and made us leaders in it.
 I mean, look at who the leaders were.
 Betty Friedan was obviously one of them.
 In fact, I knew her personally in New York, and she was Jewish and very outspoken.

-Among other things, I think it gave us a space and a platform for being able to be outspoken, for being able to express ourselves.
+Among other things, I think it gave us a space and a platform for being able to be outspoken, to express ourselves.
 Of course, the other thing is that Jewish culture always valued education.
-For Jewish women especially; I don’t know what the figures are, but Jewish women probably disproportionately receive higher education.
+For Jewish women as well as men.I don’t know what the figures are, but Jewish women probably disproportionately received higher education.
 We succeeded at it, and then we used it, and it became the basis for our careers.
 Many of us do have careers in academia.

-And in fact, many women’s studies programs after October 7th, doubted that Jewish women had, in fact, been attacked in the way that they were by Hamas.
+One of the things that has disappointed me in recent years, and some of my artwork deals with this, is that the fact that given the role of Jewish women in feminism and in the women’s movement and in women’s studies, that women’s studies has become, in many instances, very anti-Zionist, very opposed to Israel.
+Very opposed to the existence of Israel.
+And in fact, after October 7th many women’s studies programs expressed doubt that Jewish women hadbeen attacked in the way that they were by Hamas.
 Yes, that’s happened.
 And it’s been very distressing.
-It’s especially distressing to me as a Jewish person, but also, it’s distressing to me that Women’s Studies is giving a pass to radical Islamist ideology, which, truth to tell, is very oppressive to women.
-And yet somehow, other women’s studies programs, and a lot of women’s feminist scholars, suspend judgment about that when it comes to embracing all the other tenets of post-colonialism and I find that very distressing.
+It’s especially distressing to me as a Jewish person, but also, it’s distressing to me that women’s studies is giving a pass to radical Islamist ideology, which, truth to tell, is very oppressive to women.
+And yet somehow, women’s studies programs, and a lot of feminist scholars, suspend judgment about that when it comes to embracing all the other tenets of post-colonialism and I find that very distressing.
 So, I have to say I’m probably more distanced from academic feminism at this point in my life than I ever was.
 But fortunately, I have my art to serve as a haven.
+I made an assemblage that expressed my feelings about those denials, “Believe Israeli Women.”

 JW: That’s great.
 Well, is there anything you’d like to say as we sum up?

-SM: As I said, the women’s movement saved my life and became the substance of my career, and enabled me to do a lot of things that I’m sure I would not have been able to do otherwise.
+SM: As I said, the women’s movement saved my life and became the substance of my career, and it enabled me to do a lot of things that I’m sure I would not have been able to do otherwise.
 So, I’m very grateful for it.
 But at the same time, I wish in some ways it would be more self-reflexive and maybe return to some of its roots.
-I think it’s allowed itself to become swept up with a larger trend in academia, which is this trend toward postmodernism and post colonialism.
+I think it’s allowed itself to become swept up with a larger trend in academia, which is this trend toward postmodernism and post- colonialism.

 I think academia has become much more politicized than it once was.
-Partly, maybe the women’s movement and academic feminism has to take some responsibility for that, but at this point, I think it’s kind of out of control.
+Maybe the women’s movement and academic feminism have to take some responsibility for that, but at this point, I think it’s kind of out of control.
 I don’t think there’s any going back.
 Well, I shouldn’t say that.
-As you know, one of the things that second-wave feminism did, aside from its pursuits in academia, was that we railed against the dress code.
+As you know, one of the things that second-wave feminism did, aside from its pursuits in academia, was that we railed against the dress code for women.
 We railed against being treated as sex objects.
 We demanded to be taken seriously.
+One of the things that meant, was that we didn’t want to always be dressed up in a certain way, to appeal to “the male gaze.”

-One of the things that meant, was that we didn’t want to always be dressed up in a certain way.
-To appeal to the male gaze.
-And we adopted what actually my granddaughter told me is, the female gaze.
+So we adopted what one of my granddaughters told me is “the female gaze.”
 That is, we began to dress for ourselves.
 We began to wear clothes that made us feel comfortable, but still attractive.
-I mean, it was this phase of dress for success, where women started dressing like men and wearing severe suits and carry briefcases, and I always thought that was pretty boring.
-So, I began to dress the way I wanted to dress, which was I thought, professional, but also interesting and creative.
+First there was this phase of “dress for success,” where women started dressing like men and wearing severe suits and carrying briefcases, and I always thought that was pretty boring.
+So, I began to dress the way I wanted to dress, which was, I thought, professional, but also interesting and creative.
 And especially as an artist, I always wanted to wear things that were beautiful but not necessarily sexy.

-On the one hand, they’re telling you about all the terrible things that are going on in the world, and their hair says, I look like I just got out of bed.
+I’ve become very distressed about what’s happened to a lot of women in public life, especially in the media, certainly women rock stars.
+I don’t know whether they’ve allowed themselves to be turned into, or they have turned themselves into, sex objects once again.
+That’s one thing.
+But even in the media, women on public TV, women news commentators, they are also now dressing in what I would regard as a somewhat provocative way, with these hairdos.
+On the one hand, they’re telling you about all the terrible things that are going on in the world, and their hair says, “I look like I just got out of bed.”
 And lipstick.
-I mean, lipstick has come back with a vengeance, and makeup of all kinds.
-So, I find that rather distressing.
-Call me old fashioned.
-I mean, I’m an old second wave fuddy-duty.
+I mean, lipstick has come back with a vengeance–and makeup of all kinds.
+I find all that rather distressing.
+Call me old-fashioned.
+I mean, I’m an old second-wave fuddy-duty.
 I think we have to realize that feminism does evolve over time.
-Hopefully, it will evolve, but it won’t disappear.
+Hopefully, it will evolve but it won’t disappear.
 I mean, I hope that it will continue to thrive and provide the kind of support that women obviously need.

-JW: And childcare would be a great addition.
+JW: And child care would be a great addition.

 JW: Well, this has been fabulous.
 I appreciate it so much.